Life and works

 Four walls, four seasons..... so he made paintings of summer, autumn, winter and spring, evocating memories of his youth and scenes from the region where he lived.

 Starting with winter, it took him four years to complete this decoration (not surprisingly, if you consider that Wiersma put a lot of small details in his work and if you know that in the snowy winter scene all snowflakes were painted dot by dot by dot by dot by dot...).

 The wall decorated with a spring scene has a green meadow with grazing cattle at the bottom side, a blue sky with remigrating birds on the upper side and in between a lake (which are numerous in Frisia), all together a scene with the typical elements of the Frisian countryside.

 The summer scene is characterised by a picture with a majestic sun, a wavy sea, a livey beach and a peaceful countryside.

 The next picture shows the decoration as it is situated in the interior on the left side of the stove.

-After he had finished the Four Seasons, Wiersma was stimulated by people around him to continue his artistic activities.
+After he had finished the Four Seasons, Wiersma people around him stimulated him to continue his artistic activities.

 He liked to do biblical scenes, such as above Garden of Eden.and he made a lot of paintings that evocated scenes of daily life in Friesland.

-In the Netherlands, where in the 1980's outsider art was not so well known, Wiersma is listed as a naive painter.
+In the Netherlands, where in the 1980's outsider art was not a common concept, Wiersma was classified as a naive painter.

-A number of his works are in private collections (he could just give them away).
-But some forty of his paintings still can be seen in the house where he lived, which -as said- nowadays has been transformed into a museum.
+A number of Wiersma's paintings are in private collections (he could just give them away).
+But some forty of his paintings still can be seen in the house where he lived, which -as said- has been transformed into a museum.